elephantscale/es-training-new/DDDM/slides/DDDM-Overview.md

 * Many organizations must adapt to survive digital disruption.
 One approach is digital transformation.
 The quest for transformation is a ­journey and the destination is not fixed.
 Rather senior managers must envision a data-centric organization and encourage data-based ­decision-making processes.

 * Data-based decision making is an ongoing process of collecting and analyzing different types of data from diverse sources.
 Building better ­decision support and using analytics is an enabler of more effective ­decision making and digital transformation.
-Digital transformation changes ­people’s behavior, organizational processes, and technologies to enhance performance and better meet customer needs.
-Using data becomes part of an organization’s culture and managers learn to use data and analytics appropriately for each decision situation.
+Digital transformation changes ­people's behavior, organizational processes, and technologies to enhance performance and better meet customer needs.
+Using data becomes part of an organization's culture and managers learn to use data and analytics appropriately for each decision situation.
 Analytics and decision support become pervasive and enhance data-based decision making.

 * Digital disruption is like a tidal wave.
 Managers must learn to act quickly using data.
 To succeed in the long-run, managers must ensure that data is used ethically.
 Both data visualization and data story telling can assist managers in directing the digital journey.
 Algorithms, ­Artificial Intelligence, and Machine Learning are tools to make processes faster and smarter.